ddev/ddev/docs/index.md

   sudo dnf install --refresh ddev
   ```

-  In the future you can update as usual, with `sudo dnf upgrade ddev`
+  In the future you can update as usual, with `sudo dnf upgrade ddev`.
+(Signed repo support will be added in the near future.)

 ### Linux, macOS and Windows WSL2 (using install_ddev.sh)